 In the frequency ranges of 0.5k, 1k and 2k, normal is considered anything below 25.

 In the frequency ranges of 3k, 4k, 6k and 8k, normal is considered anything below 60.

 What Should I do if My Results are Abnormal?

-If the results of your audiometric screen are abnormal, or if you have undergone an abnormal shift since your last appointment, Health and Hearing Conservation Consultants advises you to book a follow-up with your family doctor or audiologist to determine your next steps.
+If the results of your audiometric screen are abnormal, or if you have undergone an abnormal shift since your last appointment, Health Conservation Consultants advises you to book a follow-up with your family doctor or audiologist to determine your next steps.